chrischristakis/ryflect/README.md

 A common question is 'what is the point of a generated key, why not just rely on the derived key?

-This decision was made in order to allow the user to change their password if they wish, since it simply becomes a matter of decrypted the generated key, then re-encrypting it with the new derived key using their new password, a very quick and inexpensive operation.
+This decision was made in order to allow the user to change their password if they wish, since it simply becomes a matter of decrypting the generated key, then re-encrypting it with the new derived key using their new hashed password, a very quick and inexpensive operation.
 Of course though, as a byproduct of encrypting user data means that passwords cannot be reset if the old one is forgotten.

 ## How do I run this?